 With its picturesque canals and canal houses, Amsterdam was a source of inspiration to numerous writers.
 And by being one of the most important printing centres during history, the city definitely has a lot to offer to book lovers.
 So, here is a Literary Guide to Amsterdam with book stores, walking tour and places to see during your visit to Amsterdam.

 # – Book stores

-There are so many great book stores in Amsterdam, it’s hard to chose only a few to mention here.
-Majority of really nice ones are around the Spui Square.
+There are so many great book stores in Amsterdam, it’s hard to choose only a few to mention here.
+Majority of really nice ones are around Spui Square.
 There are many specialised book stores there with books and magazines about art, travel, history etc.

 My favourite book stores in that area are: